-Returnscomponent_vector ((n_features,) ndarray) - The component vector of the given index.
+Returnscomponent (type(self.template_instance)) - The component instance.

 Note that Numpy arrays and other Copyable objects on self will be deeply copied.
 Dictionaries and sets will be shallow copied, and everything else will be assigned (no copy will be made).

 Classes that store state other than numpy arrays and immutable types should overwrite this method to ensure all state is copied.